brucemcpherson/cScriptApi/dependencies.md

 # Google Apps Script Project: cScriptApi
-This repo (cScriptApi) was automatically updated on 10 November 2018 12:41:57 GMT by GasGit
+This repo (cScriptApi) was automatically updated on 09/07/2020, 17:41:27 by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project cScriptApi